 Created by Marv Wolfman (idea), Bill Mantlo (script), and Yong Montano (pencils) in Marvel Chillers #1 (1975, Marvel Comics).

 Modred the Mystic (not to be confused with Arthur's villainous nephew Sir Mordred or Modred) was featured in the two sole issues of Marvel Chillers and shared star billing with the Thing in Marvel Two-In-One #33.
 Modred was a wizard's apprentice who resisted King Arthur's command to join the students of Merlin at Camelot.
 (This Merlin was later revealed to be an impostor, an evil mutant called the Maha Yogi.)
 Attempting to quickly gain enough magical power to thwart Merlin, Modred tried to learn the secrets of an ancient book of sorcery called the Darkhold.
 Modred was struck down by the Darkhold's black magic and cast into suspended animation until awakened in the 20th century by two archaeologists.
 The wizard learned he had inherited great power from his encounter with the Darkhold, but he was almost immediately attacked by "The Other", a demonic personification of the grimoire's evil.
 Apparently defeating the Other in Marvel Chillers #2, Modred then resisted the efforts of demons supposedly dispatched through time by Merlin to retrieve him in Marvel Two-In-One #33.
-Unfortunately, the Mystic's next appearance (Avengers #185-187; reprinted in black & white paperback format in Backpack Marvels: The Avengers: Nights of Wundagore) revealed that far from defeating the Other, Modred had actually been secretly possessed by the entity, and had now become a servant of Chthon, the Elder God who had created the Darkhold as his touchstone with our world when he was banished from our universe.
+Unfortunately, the Mystic's next appearance (Avengers #185-187; reprinted in black & white paperback format in Backpack Marvels: The Avengers: Nights of Wundagore and in color as Avengers: Nights of Wundagore) revealed that far from defeating the Other, Modred had actually been secretly possessed by the entity, and had now become a servant of Chthon, the Elder God who had created the Darkhold as his touchstone with our world when he was banished from our universe.
 Modred was defeated by the Avengers in his attempt to raise Chthon, but later returned to battle Captain America, Captain Britain, and others, and to make recurring appearances in the short-lived series Darkhold: Pages From the Book of Sins.
 Modred remains possessed by the evil of the Darkhold (which itself has figured prominently in several Marvel Comics stories featuring Morgan Le Fey in battle with Spider-Woman, Iron Man, and the Avengers).

 Also on the Web: